flame-code/FLAME/docs/single_point.rst

 Singlepoint
 ===========

-The single point task performs a simple energy and force evaluation given a ``posinp.yaml`` atomic structure file.
+The single point task performs a sole energy and force evaluation given a ``posinp.yaml`` atomic structure file.
 This task is especially useful to establish
 a simple interface between an external